 Author John H Oakley

 Probably my biggest love and hate relationship with a book.
-This one is based on the collection inside the British Museum and the J. Paul Getty Museum, endowed with the biggest art trust fund in the world.
+The Greek Vase is based on the collection inside the British Museum and the J. Paul Getty Museum, endowed with the biggest art trust fund in the world.
 I mean, the museum is beautiful and holds half of the world inside (Most stolen)!
 What would you prefer: the Parthenon, under a roof, in a crowded place, with artificial light, and no context; or presiding over Athens, where it belongs?
 How can one US billionaire buy so much stuff?
 Let’s leave it there.
 In any case, this is one of the best Greek art books every published.
 The pictures are probably the best in the world, and the text comprehensive, clear, and well documented.

 Vitruvius: Ten Books on Architecture

 A book as old as the bible, but full of science and truth, this book is a must.
 The author is the guy that inspired Leonardo’s Vitruvian Man.
-Though the book has technical information on buildings, you don’t need to be an architect to enjoy it.
+Though the Ten Books on Architecture has technical information on buildings, you don’t need to be an architect to enjoy it.
 It’s full of fascinating stories and references to philosophy, physics, art, politics, and everyday life.
 Indeed, amongst its pages, you’ll read about Anaxagoras, Alexander the Great, Epicurus (my personal favorite), Aristophanes, and Archimedes.
 Take note that not everything is strictly about Greek architecture, most books discuss Greco-Roman architecture.
 Hard to believe humans knew so much so long ago.

 Best Books About Crete